intel/dffml/service/http/docs/dataflow.rst

         - ``bytes:content_type:OUTPUT_KEYS``

-            - OUTPUT_KEYS are ``.`` seperated string which is used as keys to traverse the ouput of the flow.
+            - OUTPUT_KEYS are ``.`` separated string which is used as keys to traverse the ouput of the flow.
               eg:

               .. code-block:: python